jeffdgr8/kotbase/README.md

 ### Kotbase Kermit

-Kotbase Kermit is a Couchbase Lite custom logger which logs to [Kermit](https://github.com/touchlab/Kermit).
+[Kotbase Kermit](couchbase-lite-kermit/README.md) is a Couchbase Lite custom logger which logs to [Kermit]( https://kermit.touchlab.co/).
 Kermit can direct its logs to any number of log outputs, including the console.

 #### Installation

-**build.gradle.kts**
 ```kotlin
 // Community Edition
 implementation("dev.kotbase:couchbase-lite-kermit:3.0.12-1.0.0")